Steven Victor: Victor Victor Worldwide

 Victor Victor Worldwide Inc. (formerly d/b/a as Victor Victor Records or simply Victor) is an American record label and music publishing company founded by Victor in New York City on November 3, 2016.
-It is a joint venture with Universal Music Group that allows signees to enter contracts with labels under the Universal umbrella, although Victor Victor's releases have predominantly been through Republic Records.
+It was founded as a joint venture with Universal Music Group that allows signees to enter contracts with labels under the Universal umbrella, although Victor Victor's releases have predominantly been through Republic Records.
 The label also has a similar joint venture structure with Universal Music Publishing Group for its publishing entity.
+On April 2026, Victor Victor signed a new venture with music company Concord, which merged with BMG later on the same year.

 Victor Victor is best known for having signed late American rapper Pop Smoke, as well as rappers Ski Mask the Slump God and Pusha T; the former two were signed in conjunction with Republic Records.
 The label has also signed record producers 16yrold, CashMoneyAP, and YoungKio (with Cash Gang) with UMPG.
 Former notable artists signed to the label include American rapper D Savage—who was signed to Victor Victor and Republic in 2017, and later jointly with Capitol Records and Virgin Music before his 2019 departure—as well as rappers Summrs and Autumn.

 Victor Victor also runs the management firm William Victor Management Group which has managed artists such as Pusha T, The-Dream, CashMoneyAP, and 16yrold, among others.
 A majority of the artists signed to the label are managed by the firm itself.

 In June 2020, the label launched the Victor Victor Foundation, a philanthropic initiative which Victor himself has donated US$1 million towards in startup; Victor also donated $25,000 to the "Fund for Public Schools", a nonprofit organization in New York City.